pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 {{< /chooser >}}

 This enables validation already specified in the underlying models.
-The `awsx.apigateway.API` class also supports mechanisms to specify the validation rules in the API Gateway configuration.
+The `apigateway.RestAPI` class also supports mechanisms to specify the validation rules in the API Gateway configuration.

 ### Request Parameter Validation